FitDeposit: AI-Driven Fitness Accountability and Reward System

 Research

-We interviewed 25 potential users (ages 25-45, mixed fitness levels) via Zoom and surveyed 150 via Google Forms.
+I led user research to inform a data-driven design, interviewing 25 participants (ages 25-45, varied fitness levels) via Zoom and surveying 150 via Google Forms.

 Pain Points Identified: